How to hire a marketing manager

 This knowledge, which is derived from in-depth market research, is the foundation of every company’s marketing efforts.

 Marketing managers may also need to collect and analyze data using different methodologies in order to make informed, insight-backed decisions.
-An ability to use google analytics, data visualization tools and other similar platforms is a vital skill for this role.
+An ability to use Google Analytics, data visualization tools, and other similar platforms is a vital skill for this role.

 Ads and Campaign Management